xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `transferToSwap`
 ###### _(in contract BridgeEndpointWithSwap)_`

 This function executes a swap before bridging tokens.
-If the token is burnable, it mints it before swapping.
-It validates tokens and relayer permissions and generates a unique order hash for the swap.
-If the token is burnable, it then mints the token and calls `_executeSwap()` and emits `TransferToSwapEvent`.
+If the token is burnable, the contract mints the required amount before swapping, calls `_executeSwap` to perform the swap and emits a `TransferToSwapEvent` recording the details.
 If it is not burnable, it saves swap details in the `swapSent` mapping and emits `SwapOrderCreated` so the swap can be finalized later.
+In either case, the function will validate token and relayer permissions and generate a unique EIP-712 hash to identify the swap.

 ##### Parameters
 ```solidity